- M1 Topics in vertebrate evolution

 (Inter-departmental Course, with PDN)

 This course is the first of two complementary modules (with L6), which can also be taken on their own.
 Our aim is to explore a fascinating biological question: how does a single cell, the fertilized egg, have all the information to make an animal?
 Our current knowledge of the underlying molecular mechanisms that create cell diversity and pattern in the early embryo will be examined in depth.
 We will discuss how the experimental advantages of different model organisms have aided the discovery of the principles of development, and the insights provided by comparing the developmental strategies of vertebrates and invertebrates.
 In this first module we will address key aspects of early development, including how development is regulated, how the patterning of spatial information is established and how morphogenetic mechanisms shape the embryo.
 At each stage we will discuss the cellular mechanisms required and the molecular networks that drive them.
 By comparing the development of different animals we aim to come to an understanding of conserved strategies of animal development.

 These themes will be covered from the establishment of polarity in the egg, and its elaboration after fertilisation, to a consideration of how these events set the body axes.
 We will then see how axial patterning direct the morphogenetic movements of gastrulation and the grouping of cells into segments with differing identities.

-This interdepartmental course (with PDN) will consist of three lectures per week with six one hour journal club sessions, in which we will aim for interactive sessions discussing key references.
+This course will consist of three lectures per week with six one hour journal club sessions, in which we will aim for interactive sessions discussing key references.

 Our aim is to provide a course that is accessible to anyone doing Part II Zoology and we hope that you will consider doing this course whatever your previous background.